-As an affiliate of the Athletics, the River Cats graduated a number of players to the Major Leagues, including 2002 American League Cy Young Award winner Barry Zito (A's), 2002 American League Rookie of the Year Eric Hinske (Blue Jays), 2004 American League Rookie of the Year Bobby Crosby, Eric Byrnes, Nick Swisher, and many more.
-Since the 2015 season, the Raley Field has hosted a number of up-and-coming Giants prospects, including Ty Blach, Jarrett Parker, Chris Stratton, and 2016 National League All-Star Adam Duvall (Reds), Austin Slater, Chris Shaw, Mike Yastrzemski, Mauricio Dubon, Shaun Anderson, Tyler Beede, and more.
+As an affiliate of the Athletics, the River Cats graduated a number of players to the Major Leagues, including 2002 American League Cy Young Award winner Barry Zito (A's), 2002 American League Rookie of the Year Eric Hinske (Blue Jays), 2004 American League Rookie of the Year Bobby Crosby (A's), Eric Byrnes, Nick Swisher, and many more.
+Since the 2015 season, Sutter Health Park has been home to a number of notable Giants prospects, including Ty Blach, Jarrett Parker, Chris Stratton, 2016 National League All-Star Adam Duvall (Reds), Austin Slater, Chris Shaw, Mike Yastrzemski, Mauricio Dubon, Shaun Anderson, Tyler Beede, and more.

-The River Cats franchise was purchased by majority owner Art Savage in October 1998 and was relocated to Sacramento prior to the 2000 season from Vancouver (Canada).
-Formerly the Vancouver Canadians (1999 Triple-A World Series Champions), the River Cats call Raley Field home.
-Nestled along the Sacramento River in West Sacramento, the privately financed ballpark is the crown jewel of Minor League Baseball.
+The River Cats franchise was purchased by majority owner Art Savage in October 1998 and was relocated to Sacramento prior to the 2000 season from Vancouver, British Columbia.
+Formerly the Vancouver Canadians (1999 Triple-A World Series Champions), the River Cats call Sutter Health Park home.
+Nestled along the Sacramento River in West Sacramento, the privately-financed ballpark is the crown jewel of Minor League Baseball.